kubeshop/testkube/docs/getting-started.md

 After installing you will need to add Test Scripts to your cluster, scripts are created as Custom Resource in Kubernetes (access to Kubernetes cluster would be also needed)

-For now TestKube only supports  *Postman collections*, *basic CURL execition* and experimental support for *Cypress* - but we plan to handle more testing tools soon,.
+For now TestKube only supports  *Postman collections*, *basic CURL execition* and *Cypress* - but we plan to handle more testing tools soon,.

 If you don't want to create Custom Resources "by hand" we have a little helper for this: